terbo/dynamicprompts/README.md

 When Spacy is available, an NLP model will automatically be downloaded on first use.

 ## Jinja2 templates
 If the standard template language is not sufficient for your needs, you can try the Jinja2 generator.
-Jinja2 templates have familiar programming constructs such as looping, conditionals, variables, etc. Youcan find a guide on using Jinja2 templates with Dynamic Prompts, [here](https://github.com/adieyal/sd-dynamic-prompts/blob/main/jinja2.md).
+Jinja2 templates have familiar programming constructs such as looping, conditionals, variables, etc. You can find a guide on using Jinja2 templates with Dynamic Prompts, [here](https://github.com/adieyal/sd-dynamic-prompts/blob/main/jinja2.md).
 Here is the minimal code you need to instantiate Jinja2 generator.

 ```python
 from dynamicprompts.generators import JinjaGenerator